Electron scattering: Synchrotron emission

 If a charged particle such as an electron is accelerated – this can be acceleration in a straight line or motion in a curved path – electromagnetic radiation is emitted by the particle.
 Within electron storage rings and circular particle accelerators known as synchrotrons, electrons are bent in a circular path and emit X-rays typically.
 This radially emitted ($\boldsymbol{a}\perp \boldsymbol{v}$) electromagnetic radiation when charged particles are accelerated is called synchrotron radiation.
 It is produced in synchrotrons using bending magnets, undulators and/or wigglers.

 The first observation came at the General Electric Research Laboratory in Schenectady, New York, on April 24, 1947, in the synchrotron built by a team of Herb Pollack to test the idea of phase-stability principle for RF accelerators.
 When the technician was asked to look around the shielding with a large mirror to check for sparking in the tube, he saw a bright arc of light coming from the electron beam.
 Robert Langmuir is credited as recognizing it as synchrotron radiation or, as he called it, "Schwinger radiation" after Julian Schwinger.

 Classically, the radiated power P from an accelerated electron is:

-this comes from the Larmor formula; where K is an electric permittivity constant, e is electron charge, c is the speed of light, and a is the acceleration.
+this comes from the Larmor formula; where ε0 is the vacuum permittivity, e is elementary charge, c is the speed of light, and a is the acceleration.

 Within a circular orbit such as a storage ring, the non-relativistic case is simply the centripetal acceleration.
 However within a storage ring the acceleration is highly relativistic, and can be obtained as follows: